medly/ktee/README.md

 ## Can I Customize the output?

-We can even customize the way `tee` prints using markers and lambda blocks to return custom log messages.
+We can customize the way `tee` prints using markers and lambda blocks to return custom log messages.

 ```kotlin
 (1..10)